2hands10fingers/Pitchfork-ML/README.md

 ### Algos

    - Mention of using Naive Bayes so far.
-   - A more appropriate algo may be chosen upon further researching the data
+   - A more appropriate algo may be chosen upon further research

 ### ???